Gypping in the Marsh: the cabbage capital of Lincolnshire

 Collecting dead dogs to help the war effort, March 1941

-During the second world war, communities throughout the country worked together to collect things such as scrap metal and paper to help the war effort.
-For some reason, Mrs Ellis of Gypping in the Marsh got it into her head that collecting dead dogs would help the war effort, and in March 1941 she mobilised the village children to collect as many of them as they could find.
+During the second world war, communities across the country worked together to collect things such as scrap metal and paper to be recycled, to help the war effort.
+For some reason, Mrs Ellis of Gypping in the Marsh got it into her head that collecting dead dogs would aid the war effort, and in March 1941 she mobilised the village children to collect as many of them as they could find.

 A black and white photograph of a woman and a group of children standing next to a pram and a cart full of dead dogs